-But if you are not using the right email marketing software, then there’s a high chance of your emails getting lost in the inbox of your subscribers or target audience.
+But if you are not using the right email marketing services that offers ease of use, then there’s a high chance of your emails getting lost in the inbox of your subscribers or target audience.

 And even if your target audience does read your email but doesn’t give you a response on it, then it is again a sign for a complete email marketing overhaul!

-Are you a business owner who has been neglecting your email marketing efforts for a considerably long period of time?
+Are you a business owner who has been neglecting your email list management marketing efforts for a considerably long period of time?

 This email software was founded by Ben Chestnut and Dan Kurzius in 2001.
 It has a customer base of over 12 million who send more than a billion emails in one single day.

-If you decide to use the tool to generate awareness for your brand, you will realize that it is a hot favorite amongst many eCommerce companies and online stores that are looking to sell their products at a much faster pace.
-The tagline of MailChimp is “everyone starts small, but with the right resources.”
-And that is what this tool is all about.
+If you decide to use the tool to generate awareness for your brand, you will realize that it is a hot favorite amongst many eCommerce companies and online stores that are looking to sell their products at a much faster pace due to its ease of use.

 MailChimp Pros – GetResponse vs MailChimp